I Want to Learn More About Adoption

 At Lifetime Adoption, we are here to be your adoption specialists, to provide support and guidance every step of the way.
-It is never too early to be thinking about adoption, and it’s never too late to start an adoption plan.
+It is never too early to be thinking about giving up a baby for adoption, and it’s never too late to start an adoption plan.

 You have three major choices as you consider giving up your baby for adoption:

 - You can choose the Adoptive Parents for your child.

 There are Christian adoptive families and other families available across the country, of all races, personalities, and backgrounds.
 You can even talk to or email with adoptive parents that interest you as you decide if they’d be a good fit for your baby.
 Each family waiting to adopt has been screened and had extensive background checks; they are ready to adopt.
 If you would prefer for Lifetime to choose a family for you, we can do that.

 - You can choose the type of contact after the adoption.
 You may have heard of open, semi-open, and closed adoption.
 Most adoptions today are open or semi-open, meaning you choose the family and establish a relationship with them that includes contact after adoption.
 This can be pictures and letters, visits, email, social media, or whatever you are comfortable with.
 Closed adoption is when there is no information exchanged.
 This is possible but today it is rare.

 - You can choose how things go at the hospital.
 This means you can choose who is in the delivery room, who cuts the cord, if you want to see and spend time with your baby, and more.
 You are in control of your hospital experience.